LandOfTheRair/landoftherair.github.io/_docs/getting-started/weapon-information.md

 Magical weapons generally occupy one hand, and carry an effect when they hit their target.
 They are often rare, but effective combat weapons.

 Magical weapons are utilized by every class.

+### Shields
+##### _Features: Shields, Saucers_

+Shields are counted as maces for weapon purposes (because they bash).
+Using special traits as a Warrior will let you dual-wield shields.
+Additionally, if you find a Saucer, it can be used as a shield and a helm!